 Stars don’t spring up out of nowhere.
 They need matter to form, and the process generally happens like this:

 Gas starts to gather together inside of one of these molecular clouds.
 Astronomers call this process “accretion.”
 This gas begins to spin and forms a disc shape.
 Science teaches us that as an object becomes more massive, it gains more gravity.
 So as this disc grows in size, it sucks in more and more gas because of its increased gravity.
 When we say more gas, we are talking about more than a minor case of indigestion.
 This is enough gas to create our Sun, all of the planets, all of the asteroids, and all of the comets in our solar system.

 At some point, the center of this disc becomes very large and heavy.
 The pressure grows.
 Four separate atoms of hydrogen are pushed closer together, invading one another’s comfort zones.
 At first, they really don’t like this.
 They push against one another in an attempt to retain their own space and identity.
 They eventually are forced to concede that things are getting a bit awkward.
 They talk it out and all eventually agree that they are too close together and something needs to give.
 They shake hands, bond, and become part of a totally new atom!

 A star is born!
 This bonding process releases a lot of energy.
 Whereas a star is fusing atoms, a nuclear bomb is breaking them apart—and a good indicator of the energy stored inside an atom and the energy being produced inside a star.

 Stars exist in a delicate balance.
 The intense gravity of a star wants to make the star fall in on itself, but the outward pressure created by the atomic bonding inside the star pushes against this intense gravity and keeps the star stable.
 Later on, we will explore what happens when this balance is broken.

 Where was this shot?

-To gain a little perspective, the graphic to the right shows the location where photo above was taken.
+To gain a little perspective, the image below shows the location where photo above was taken.